-There are cases when the scene is chosen wrongly – it either doesn’t match the product, is too heavy-laden with details, draws attention to the wrong items or is stylistically incorrect.
-As the result, the shopper misses to catch the benefits of the product, gets distracted or has the wrong idea about what is the main item.
+There are cases when the scene is chosen wrongly – it either doesn’t match the product, is too heavy-laden with details, draws attention to the wrong items, or is stylistically incorrect.
+As the result, the shopper misses catching the benefits of the product, gets distracted or has the wrong idea about what is the main item.
 Thankfully, there are basic secrets of 3D rendering artists that solve the problem of unflattering backgrounds in product images.
 These are simple but fair directions to follow when choosing a perfect setting for a product’s 3D model.

 #1.
 Starting With a Product’s 3D Model

 Yes, product design rendering naturally starts with the item itself.
 The 3D model of a given piece should be very well cooked before it’s introduced into any rendered background.
-After all, it’s the main product, the rest is just the setting, so it should be done with no compromising on quality or visual structure.
+After all, it’s the main product, the rest is just the setting, so it should be done with no compromise on quality or visual structure.

 To build a well-workable digital model of an interior piece, an artist requires quite a feasible input.
-The latter would include several decent photos from various angles, product schemes, and sketches, examples of fabrics, materials, and finishes.
+The latter would include several decent photos from various angles, product schemes, and sketches, and examples of fabrics, materials, and finishes.
 Let’s say a furniture company designed a set of dining room chairs with soft fabric seats and wooden legs.
 Both seats and legs have three variations.
 Seats come in a choice of maroon velour, turquoise oxford weave, and deep Mocca twill fabric, while the legs are finished in oak, greystone, and walnut.
 A 3D specialist should include all of these specs before rendering together a model.

 #2.
 Choosing References With Best-Matching Interior Designs

 As part of the product design rendering for a specific furniture item, it is important to have a clear, agreed-upon understanding of the types of interiors it was meant for, or which types of surroundings will bring out the most marketable good out of the given piece.
-For example, a Mocca chair design with legs in oak finish will fit great in a dining room with lots of natural light and greenery, when the same chair in turquoise and greystone might play better with minimalistic chrome-induced surroundings.
+For example, a Mocca chair design with legs in oak finish will fit great in a dining room with lots of natural light and greenery, while the same chair in turquoise and greystone might play better with minimalistic chrome-induced surroundings.

 #3.
 Creating a Commensurate and Relevant Layout